 - Blood culture drawn on day 17 was negative

-Analysis: The T2Bacteria Panel RUO’s identification of Pseudomonas aeruginosa 3 days earlier than the BAL cultures and in the absence of positive blood cultures likely indicates the progression of an infection due to both ineffective source control and inappropriate antimicrobial therapy.
-The T2Bacteria Panel RUO result may have led to faster targeted therapy, such as the addition of an aminoglycoside to better treat this patient’s septic shock, potentially impacting the outcome.
+The T2Bacteria Panel RUO’s identification of Pseudomonas aeruginosa 3 days earlier than the BAL cultures and in the absence of positive blood cultures likely indicates the progression of infection due to both ineffective source control and inappropriate antimicrobial therapy.
+The T2Bacteria Panel RUO result may have led to faster-targeted therapy, such as the addition of an aminoglycoside to better treat this patient’s septic shock, potentially impacting the outcome.